-The mission of Wellington-Napoleon R-IX is Empowering, Preparing, and Investing in Lifelong Learners!
+We are committed to a wonderful educational experience for all WN families.
+During the 2022-23 school year, a group of district stakeholders helped to develop our Continuous School Improvement Plan (CSIP), which will guide our district decision making over the next 5 years.
+Please take a few moments to review the document at the link provided.
+The mission of Wellington-Napoleon R-IX is Students First for a Better Tomorrow!
 This statement drives all decisions in the education of our students.
 It is imperative to uphold the values of our mission through the educational and extracurricular experiences provided to our students.
 Commitment to the mission, and associated success, truly takes a village.
 The support staff, teachers, coaches, administrators, parents, and community members of WN are all here to support our children to maximize their potential.

 In closing, it is an honor to serve the students, families, and community of Wellington-Napoleon as Superintendent of Schools.
 We will continue to embrace the traditions of the WN Dynasty, build on the successes of the last school year, and push the boundaries of achievement for the future.
 It is the people of any organization that drive success, and I know through our collective capacity, we can accomplish great things.
+Our school district and staff have been working feverishly over the summer months to ensure a safe, enriching, educational experience for our students.
 Thank you for your continued support and I look forward to another amazing school year.